 Plan ahead when it comes to packing:

 What do you really need?
-What items can you buy upon arriving?
-Regardless of the length of your program, we urge you to pack lighter than you would expect.
+What items can you buy in your host country?
+Regardless of the length of your program, we urge you to pack lighter than you think you may need.
 Keep in mind you will likely purchase souvenirs and other items to bring back home.
 Shipping items home is very expensive, so leave some room in your luggage.
 To help you plan for your departure, see the luggage tips below.